Bananicorn/lvg/README.md

 # lvg - Lovable Vector Graphics (display SVGs in the Löve engine)

+##Disclaimer: This will never be a fully standards conformant svg renderer, because that includes THE ENTIRE HTML SPEC

 Want to use simple SVGs with *curves* in your Löve game?

 Try it with `love ./` while in the project folder and you should see this: